OpenEnergyPlatform/academy/docs/tutorials/99_other/beginners_guide.md

 ## 3.1.
 Create Factsheets

-- The drop-down menu shows you the 3 different Factsheet categories and the tab **Overview**, which offers an introduction and explanation of the Factsheet options.
+- The drop-down menu shows you the 3 different Factsheet categories and the tab **Overview**, which offers an introduction and explanation of the Factsheet options

-- Select a suitable factsheet category from the drop-down menu.
+- Select a suitable factsheet category from the drop-down menu

-  - Frameworks: to describe the fundamental structure or toolbox to build a model, e.g. TIMES.
+  - Frameworks: to describe the fundamental structure or toolbox to build a model, e.g. TIMES

-  - Models: to describe a model that has been used to run a scenario; ideally this relates to a scenario for which you have uploaded data to the OEP.
+  - Models: to describe a model that has been used to run a scenario; ideally this relates to a scenario for which you have uploaded data to the OEP

-  - Scenarios: to describe a scenario; ideally one for which you have uploaded data to the OEP already.
+  - Scenarios: to describe a scenario; ideally one for which you have uploaded data to the OEP already

-- Each category has a plus button next to the title to access the fill out form.
+- Each category has a plus button next to the title to access the fill out form

-- Scenario Factsheet option offers you to create a new scenario factsheet for a new study or add a Scenario Factsheet to an existing study.
+- Scenario Factsheet option offers you to create a new scenario factsheet for a new study or add a Scenario Factsheet to an existing study

   ![](https://openenergyplatform.org/media/image/2020/12/factsheet.png)

-- Fill out the interactive fields and choose from the pre-defined responses.
+- Fill out the interactive fields and choose from the pre-defined responses

-  - There are different tabs including further required fields marked with a \*.
+  - There are different tabs including further required fields marked with a \*

-  - When you are done – click on **Submit all**.
+  - When you are done – click on **Submit all**

-- Ideally you will continue to create one Factsheet for each category to complete your contribution.
+- Ideally you will continue to create one Factsheet for each category to complete your contribution

 ---